Shoreditch Street Art Guide – London Walking Tour

 Whitby Street only consists of a few buildings but it pacts a punch.
 Most of them are covered with wall murals, including two by Jimmy C (real name James Cochran) sitting side by side.

-The first mural has been around since 2012 which is a life-time in the transitory world of street art.
-As you will notice by looking at a lot of his work (most famously a mural of David Bowie in Brixton) there’s a nod to impressionism which for Jimmy was inspired by aboriginal dot style art found in his motherland, Australia.
+The first mural has been around since 2012 – a life-time in the transitory world of street art.
+As you will notice by looking at a lot of his work there’s a nod to Pointillism, a style of art coined by Georges Pierre Seurat, a post-impressionist artist from the late 19th Century.
+You can find his most famous painting, Bathers at Asnières (1884) nearby at London’s National Gallery.

 I’m sure you’ll see other politically charged pieces that capture the zeitgeist of Brexit Britain and other societal concerns that artists want to get off their chests.